THE SHINDIG LINEUP:

 Sami has worked as a Transplant Social Worker for the Heart, Lung, and Ventricular Assist Device Program at Jackson Memorial Hospital under the division of the Miami Transplant Institute and also helped to develop the social worker role in JMH's Palliative program.
-Sami currently works with dual-diagnosis patients (mental illness/drug addictions), pediatrics, geriatrics, and end-stage critically ill patients from every culture.
-Sami is the IOP Coordinator and Lead Social Worker for Plantation General Hospital's Inpatient Psychiatric Unit and Intensive Outpatient Program.
-Sami is a LCSW and Certified Thanatologist by day and a singer by night!
+Sami also worked with dual-diagnosis patients (mental illness/drug addictions), pediatrics, geriatrics, and end-stage critically ill patients from every culture.
+Sami was the IOP Coordinator and Lead Social Worker for Plantation General Hospital's Inpatient Psychiatric Unit and Intensive Outpatient Program.
+She now serves as the Social Services Director at Jackson Memorial Perdue Medical Center.
+Sami is an LCSW and Certified Thanatologist by day, and a singer by night!
 She earned her Master’s Degree in Social Work from Barry University, graduating at the top of her class with other esteemed colleagues, many with whom she now shares her very important work with.
 Sami has always been a dedicated community leader, lending her vocal talents to over 150 local theatrical productions, in addition to her dedication to music with her band The ShinDig.
 Sami brings her musical and theatrical passion into her social work as an emotionally recuperative measure for patients with end-stage conditions.
-Sami has studied thanatology and bereavement counseling and is working with her team to integrate more palliative choices for her patients.
+Sami has studied thanatology and bereavement counseling and is working with her team to integrate more patient-centered palliative choices for her patients.
 Sami has recently become interested in the Compassion and Choices movement to bring more rights to critically-ill patients in the state of Florida.
-Sami has an interminable dedication to her patients and is an advocate for their rights while in-patient and continues to empower patients once discharged back into the community.
+Sami has an interminable dedication to her patients and is an advocate for their rights while in-patient.
+She continues to empower patients once discharged back into the community to reduce recidivism.
 Sami’s role is to evaluate patients from a psychosocial perspective, to find gaps in social support, and to help patients to create bridges over social barriers to create a more stable tapestry for medical outcomes.
 Sami has served on multi-disciplinary boards of professionals and peers to make recommendations for patient candidates to assist with determining which patients would make good shepherds of valuable organs as means to saving the lives of terminally ill patients.
 While in-patient, Sami offers encouragement, humor, and a safe haven for ventilation while providing empathic and therapeutic counsel.
 Sami finds community resources for patients to safely return home and continues to be on call for all support, thereafter.
-Her empathic support to patients and compassionate approach with families from preparation, to support, to bereavement counseling has set her apart from other professionals and made her a leader and innovator in her field.
+Her empathic advocacy for patients and compassionate approach with families; from preparation, emotional care, to bereavement counseling has set her apart from other professionals and made her a leader and innovator in her field.

 Sami is a member of the National Notary Association, a Licensed Clinical Social Worker with the NASW (National Association of Social Workers), a member of the (STS) Society for Transplant Social Workers, a Certified Thanatologist with ADEC (Association of Death and Counseling), the CSWA (Clinical Social Work Association), and the NEA (National Equity Association).
 Sami has a Bachelor’s Degree in Sociology, a Master’s Degree in Social Work, is trained in Psychological First-Aid and trained by the CBT for TFT (Trauma-Focused Therapy) and is a recipient of the Netta Kolassa Scholarship.